-The Delta 1010 Digital Recording System has a hardware digital audio mixer built into its PCI controller chip.
+The Delta 1010LT PCI Audio Card has a hardware digital audio mixer built into its PCI controller chip.
 It accepts digital audio streams from all hardware inputs and all outgoing software audio devices, mixes them with 36-bit internal precision and then provides the mixed output to one or more locations.
-For the purpose of monitoring, the output of the mixer may be routed to the first set of Delta 1010 analog outputs (OUT1/OUT2 as a stereo pair) and/or the S/PDIF digital output.
-At the same time the mixer may be used for stereo mixdown, with the mixer's output recorded into the user's application software.
+For the purpose of monitoring, the output of the mixer may be routed, via the control panel's Patchbay/Router page, to the first set of Delta 1010LT analog outputs (OUT1/OUT2 as a stereo pair) and/or the S/PDIF digital output.
+At the same time, the mixer may be used for stereo mix-down, with the mixer's output recorded into the user's application software.
 The digital audio mixer is configured and controlled by the included Delta Control Panel Software.